The only constant is change.

 The pandemic isn’t the only factor causing change within organizations right now Organizations undergo transitions all the time for many different reasons.
 As consumer preferences change, so must a business’s model if they want to remain relevant.
 One good example is Levi’s recent acquisition of Beyond Yoga to capitalize on this growing retail sector amidst the rise of athleisure trends.

-Our mission is to foster a healthy workplace culture where employees feels valued and has the opportunity to thrive.
-However, there are factors outside of our control that can interfere with on organization’s performance as a result of extended periods of change.
+Our mission is to foster a healthy workplace culture where employees feel valued and have the opportunity to thrive.
+However, there are factors outside of our control that can interfere with an organization’s performance as a result of extended periods of change.
 Some of these factors include a feeling of languishing caused by the pandemic, fear of job loss due to declining sales, and the Yolo Economy.
 There are, however, many areas that you CAN affect:

 In general, employees don’t do a great job truly verbalizing what it is that they want.
 For example, multiple conversations with employers over the last few weeks were around employees asking for ping pong tables.
 I’m guessing that employees didn’t suddenly develop an affinity for ping pong.
 Rather, they long for what those ping pong tables represent – freedom, trust, stress relief.
 We can’t MAKE our employees happy, but we can ensure they are connected to their job, manager, coworkers, and the organization.